Researchers published five articles about the project, made about 10 presentations and developed a project website.

 - There were no measurable differences between the experimental and control groups in terms of perceived difficulty with daily living tasks, although clients from the experimental site reported slight decreases in difficulty with meal preparation.

-Key Conclusions: The researchers drew the following conclusions:
+The researchers drew the following conclusions:

 - While there was no evidence that the project resulted in favorable implications for clients' performance of daily activities, there was evidence that equipment was beneficial on a task-specific basis, and clients reported high satisfaction.